SheepTester/longer-tweets/_posts/2026-06-01-recruiters.md

 <span lang="zh-TW">會說中文嗎？</span> they want a "vue/next.js" dev (is that not nuxt? or is their codebase a result of two highly opiniated engineers) who can draw rectangles in figma. the worst part? it's in palo alto

-in follow up emails they silently rebranded from metantz to zettabyte
+in follow up emails they silently rebranded from metantz to zettabyte. but each time they reemphasize chinese is "preferred"

 ## Arbital Health